anandr16910/Computer-Vision-using-Matlab-and-others/some commonly used matlab commands and functions i.md

 - Install Computer Vision Toolbox Model add-ons for pretrained YOLOv4 weights before fine-tuning; consider GPU for speed.[^1]
 - Prefer desktop MATLAB R2025b for full GPU, codec, device access, and Simulink/codegen integration during detector work.[^1]

-If a focused cheat sheet by category (I/O, features, segmentation, detection, evaluation) or a ready-to-run Live Script is helpful, it can be provided formatted with runnable examples and comments.[^1]
 <span style="display:none">[^2]</span>

 <div align="center">⁂</div>